You are here

 10 Things to See & Do On U Street

-The part of the city that never sleeps, find eclectic food options, late-night dancing, rich culture and so much more on U Street.
+The District's U Street neighborhood is both colorful and historic – the part of the city that never sleeps, full of eclectic food options, late-night dancing and rich culture.

-From the underground U Street Music Hall to the spacious 9:30 Club, live music abounds.
-Catch jazz or eat brunch gospel-style at Howard Theatre, get down to funky ska bands, European-imported DJs, EDM sets, and so much more.
+From the underground U Street Music Hall to the spacious 9:30 Club, live music abounds on U Street.
+Catch jazz or eat brunch gospel-style at the historic Howard Theatre, get down to funky ska bands, European-imported DJs, EDM sets, and so much more.

-Though fantastic and affordable restaurants are sprinkled throughout U Street, we recommend waking up early and perusing the farmers’ market spread out at the northwest corner of 14 and U, one of the many great farmers' markets in DC.
-Area growers truck in vibrant vegetables, dairy, meat and other edibles.
+Though fantastic and affordable restaurants are sprinkled throughout U Street, we recommend waking up early and perusing the 14&U Farmers’ Market spread out at the northwest corner of 14th and U streets (one of the many great farmers' markets in DC).
+Growers from nearby truck in vibrant vegetables, dairy, meat and other edibles.
 It’s open Saturday mornings, 9 a.m.-1 p.m., from May to November, and is great way to get to know the locals (both people and produce).

-Situated a couple blocks north of U Street, Meridian Hill Park is the largest in this part of town.
-The design inspiration comes from an Italian garden, complete with a thirteen basin cascading fountain.
+Situated a couple blocks north of U Street, Meridian Hill Park is the largest public park in this part of town.
+The design inspiration comes from an Italian garden, complete with a thirteen basin cascading fountain that's longer than any you'll find on the continent.
 A unique, community-led drum circle forms every Sunday afternoon and evening, while groups play soccer, have picnics and simply enjoy the sun.
 Locals often refer to it by its alias: Malcolm X Park.

 Speaking of history: nothing says both “culture” and “delicious” like a stop at Ben’s Chili Bowl.
 It’s been continuously serving the community since opening in 1958.
 Locals, presidents and celebrities have flocked inside for service at the original stools, booths and Formica counter for its signature dish: the traditional DC half-smoke smothered in chili.
 It’s open early and very late, and now offers multiple locations, including one at Reagan National Airport.